 - Coughing that persists for more than a few days

-The Case for Pet Insurance
+The Case for a Dedicated Pet Emergency Fund

 Routine care costs are predictable and manageable for most owners.
 What’s harder to plan for is the emergency or specialist visit — a swallowed object, a torn ligament, a cancer diagnosis.
 These can run $2,000–$8,000+ with little warning.